 I enjoy DIY screen printing t-shirts and like to share my experience with others.

-In screen printing the two most commonly used inks are plastisol ink and water-based ink.
+In screen printing, the two most commonly used inks are plastisol ink and water-based ink.
 Water-based ink is very easy to clean from the screen: all you have to do is spray it with the hose and it washes away.
 Plastisol ink is a little more difficult.
 However, once you know how to do it, it is fairly simple.
-In this article I am going to show you in 3 simple steps how I clean up my screens.
+In this article, I am going to show you how I clean up my screens.